 Audio problem: When Dodge and Jackson go outside to put the spotlight on the periscope, Jackson climbs up.
 He sings the Army theme, be all you can be.
 You hear Dodge say that's the army not the navy, but if you look at him when he says this, he doesn't even open his mouth.

 Continuity mistake: Capt.
 Dodge (Kelsey Grammer) is on the deck of the sub and is sending a crewman up a ladder to attach a lamp onto the periscope.
 To attach it, he uses duct tape.
 However, when they show him climbing, the duct tape is still in Dodge's hand.
 Then, a second later, it is magically in the crewman's hand.

 Factual error: In the opening credits, when you see a submarine (presumably the Orlando) passing underneath a bridge, the sub is going south, away from the base, seeing as the base pictured is the Naval Submarine Base in Groton, CT.
 The sub is supposedly returning from being under the ice cap, according to Dodge in another scene, therefore, it's going the wrong way.

-Continuity mistake: When Grammer is welcoming his new crew on board, between the time the first crewman has walked up the gangplank and Grammer is talking to the second and receiving his papers and telling him to get on board, you can see that a third has already boarded and the number of envelopes held by the ensign has jumped from one to three.
+Continuity mistake: When Grammer is welcoming his new crew on board, between the time the first crewman has walked up the gangplank and Grammer is talking to the second and receiving his papers and telling him to get on board, you can see that a third has already boarded and the number of envelopes held by Lt.
+Pascal (Exec.
+Officer) has jumped from one to three.

 Continuity mistake: When Grammer is being taken by launch out to see his sub for the first time, you see between shots that he's going two different directions at different times of day.
 As they cut back and forth, one set of footage is a live shot, the other is against a screen.
 The end of the scene is a shot taken either in early morning or late afternoon whereas the preceding were more at midday.